doozr/doozr.github.io/_posts/2016-05-27-p0004_palindrome_product_test.md

         lower_bound = new_lower_bound
 {% endhighlight %}

-This will yield a very short list of candidate values by generating candidate values along with a new lower limit.
+This will yield a very short list of candidate values by generating candidate values along with a new lower bound.
-All we need to do in the horrible imperative bit is use the new lower bound and yield the actual answer.
-To get the actual solution to the problem, the highest palindromic number, all we do is wrap the whole thing in a call to `max`.
+All we need to do in the horrible imperative bit is use the new lower bound and yield the candidate value.
+To get the actual answer to the problem, the highest palindromic number, all we do is wrap the whole thing in a call to `max`.

 {% highlight python %}
 def max_palindrome_product(start, end):